H1B visa workers may be employed by more than 1 employer concurrently.

 A typical scenario is 1 full time employer and 1 part time employer.

-If the H1B visa worker will continue to work for their employer while commencing new employment for a second employer, the second employer must file an H1B visa petition requesting extension of H1B visa status of the worker.
+If the H1B visa worker will continue to work for their first H-1B employer while commencing new employment for a second employer, the second employer must file a concurrent H1B visa petition requesting extension of H1B visa status of the worker.

 The employee can start working for the second employer once the H-1B petition is filed with and received by USCIS.